Quantum Low-Density Parity-Check Codes: Geometrical constructions

 \subsection{Bounds on parameters}

-While geometry is a useful tool for the construction of LDPC quantum codes it also comes with restrictions.
-In \cite{bravyi2010tradeoffs} Bravyi--Poulin--Terhal showed that for any $[[n,k,d]]$ stabilizer code on a $D$-dimensional Euclidean lattice $k d^\alpha \leq O(n)$ where $\alpha = 2/(D-1)$.
-Fetaya \cite{fetaya2012bounding} showed, using theorems from systolic geometry, that any code derived from the tessellation of a surface, either closed or with boundary, must have its distance bounded as $d^2 \leq O(n)$.
-Delfosse \cite{delfosse2013tradeoffs} extended Fetaya's result to the bound $k d^2 \leq O(\log^2(k)\, n)$.
-We note that the bound due to Delfosse gives an extra term $\log^2(k)$ compared to the Bravyi--Poulin--Terhal bound for $D=2$.
-This extra term accounts for the violation of the Bravyi--Poulin--Terhal bound by hyperbolic surface codes.
+{\change While geometry is a useful tool for the construction of quantum LDPC codes it also comes with restrictions.
+Fetaya~\cite{fetaya2012bounding} showed that any code derived from the tessellation of a surface, either closed or with boundary, must have its distance bounded as $d^2 \leq O(n)$.
+Delfosse~\cite{delfosse2013tradeoffs} extended Fetaya's result to the bound $k d^2 \leq O(\log^2(k)\, n)$.

+For higher-dimensions, Bravyi--Poulin--Terhal showed that for any $[[n,k,d]]$ stabilizer code on a $D$-dimensional Euclidean lattice $k d^\alpha \leq O(n)$ where $\alpha = 2/(D-1)$~\cite{bravyi2010tradeoffs}.
+We note that the Bravyi--Poulin--Terhal bound does not extend to non-Euclidean lattices, as for $D=2$ the bound is violated by hyperbolic surface codes \cref{sec:hyperbolicsurfacecodes}.
+A class of codes conjectured to satisfy the Bravyi--Poulin--Terhal in 3D was introduced by Devakul--Williamson~\cite{devakul2021fractalizing}.

-\begin{oproblem} Can the Bravyi--Poulin--Terhal bound be extended to non-Euclidean lattices or can the Delfosse bound be extended to higher dimensions? \end{oproblem} This problem seems challenging as it relates to deep questions in a sub-field of mathematics called \emph{systolic geometry}~\cite{katz2007systolic}.
+\begin{oproblem} Can the above bounds be modified or extended to non-Euclidean lattices in higher dimensions? \end{oproblem} This problem seems challenging as it relates to deep questions in a sub-field of mathematics called \emph{systolic geometry}, which analyzes the volume-scaling of non-contractible sub-manifolds~\cite{katz2007systolic}. }